danielrdowns/website-darkmode/README.md

 Hello.

-This is the README for Dan Downs' blog - Dark Mode.
+This is the README for Dan Downs' blog - DarkMode.

 This blog uses the Minimal Mistakes theme by Michael Rose.
 See here: https://github.com/mmistakes/minimal-mistakes